ShermanMatthew/ShermanMatthew.github.io/_posts/2026-07-08-predicting-customer-loyalty.md

 <br>
 ##### Categorical Predictor Variables

-In our dataset, we have one categorical variable *gender* which has values of "M" for Male, "F" for Female, and "U" for Unknown.
+In our dataset, we have one categorical variable, *gender*, which has values of "M" for Male, "F" for Female, and "U" for Unknown.

-Just like the Linear Regression algorithm, Random Forests cannot deal with data in this format as it can't assign any numerical meaning to it when looking to assess the relationship between the variable and the dependent variable.
+Just like the linear regression algorithm, random forests cannot deal with data in this format, as it can't assign any numerical meaning to it when looking to assess the relationship between the variable and the dependent variable.

-As *gender* doesn't have any explicit *order* to it, in other words, Male isn't higher or lower than Female and vice versa - we would again apply One Hot Encoding to the categorical column.
+As *gender* doesn't have any explicit *order* to it, we again apply One Hot Encoding to the categorical column.

 <br>
 ```python